-The enormous economic and population growth worldwide over the last four decades have together driven the impacts that threaten the health and well-being of our communities and nations.
+The enormous economic and population growth worldwide over the last four decades has together driven the impacts that threaten the health and well-being of our communities and nations.
 To name a few – ozone depletion, climate change, fouling of natural resources and extensive loss of biodiversity and habitat.

 The Indian building and construction industry is not far behind in this race run for the cause.
-“For most urban projects, there are design charettes where sustainability consultant, structural consultant, architect and client get together and lay down the blueprint for the building which is conceived to be the epitome of sustainable methods and processes”, says Mr. K.R.
+“For most urban projects, there are design charettes where sustainability consultant, structural consultant, architect and client get together and lay down the blueprint for the building which is conceived to be the epitome of sustainable methods and processes”, says Mr K.R.
 Suresh, Regional Director – Axis Façades

 The results of the survey are as follows: